otfbm/docs/pages/tokens.md

 When you add a creature to a map, the name you provide is automatically set as the label for the token.
 For example, `!i madd "Goblin" -n 3` will generate three tokens named GO1, GO2, and GO3.

 You can customize the names when you're adding creatures.
-Using `!i madd "Kobold" -n 5 -name Kob#` will generate five kobolds named Kob1, Kob2, Kob3, Kob4, and Kob5, which is a little nicer.
+Using `!i madd "Goblin Boss" -n 5 -name "El Jefe#"` will generate five goblin bosses named El Jefe1, El Jefe2, El Jefe3, El Jefe4, and El Jefe5, which is a little nicer.

-The double quotes tell Avrae to use that exact word, so it will choose Goblin instead of DMing you a list of possible matches.
-If you prefer the matches, just drop the double quotes, aka `!i madd Goblin`.
+The double quotes tell Avrae to see more than one word as the monster's name, so it will choose a Goblin Boss instead of a goblin.
+If you partial match a monster's name, `!i madd Gobl`, Avrae will PM you to ask which monster with `gobl` in their name you meant..

 Some liberties are taken for autonaming, particularly to keep labels fitting in the token.
 Tiny tokens only display two characters, taken from the first character and last character, meaning a character named Pixie2 will be labelled P2 on the token.
 Small and Medium tokens accept up to four characters, so Goblin3 will just be Gobl, making Gob# a generally better choice if there is more than one.
 Large token labels can be up to 9 characters long, Huge token labels can be up to 14 characters long, and Gargantuan token labels can be up to 18 characters long.